-So many people believe the Watchtower religion is wrong, but they don't know why.
+So many people believe the JW religion is wrong, but they don't know why.
 Many Jehovah's Witnesses feel the same way too.
 They keep saying they have 'the truth', but almost everyone has nagging doubts to some degree.
 Read more about spiritual confusion ...

 Watchtower Quotes about Hating JW's (apostates) who leave their religion.
 (Everyone who leaves is thought to be a wrong doer and evil person, - especially if they say anything negative about JW's or join another church.
-There is no honorable way to leave the Watchtower.
+There is no honorable way to leave JW.ORG.
 That's one of the reasons people say it's a cult.
 It's easy to join but very hard to leave.)

 JW's do not have an exclusive relationship with Jesus.
 They do not partake in the bread and wine that represents the body of Christ unless they are part of the 144,000.
 This means they cannot benefit from the sacrifice of Jesus unless they fully cooperate with the Governing Body (GB) of Jehovah's Witnesses.
 What's wrong with this?
 Read these articles.

 The organization leads JW's to believe 'the faithful and discreet slave', God's faithful steward, or the 144,000 has a relationship with Jesus.
 The truth is that the GB and a few men in NY call all the shots.
 They 'represent' the 'slave class' or the 144,000.
 And now in 2012, they've said that the Governing Body is the faithful and discreet slave.
 The organization has been run by a few men in NY since 1919.
-The 144,000 have never had any authority or voice in the organization like the Watchtower taught for many decades.
+The 144,000 have never had any authority or voice in the organization like JW.ORG taught for many decades.
 Once again, lying to those who are entitled to know the truth, is not Bible based.

 Why not say, JW's must obey the GB if that's the truth?
 Because that would be idolatry.
 Would it not?
 Jehovah is a jealous God and demands exclusive devotion.
 By talking in terms of the 'faithful and discreet slave', 'faithful steward', 144,000, anointed remnant, and other terms that are in the Bible it sounds like the authority of the GB is in the Bible, when in fact it is not.